anthonyborriello/acars-pi-dashboard/README.md

 | ⬛ Dim green | SQ squitter (hidden by default) |
 | ▪ Grey | General message |

+### Expandable detail panel

+Click any row marked with `▶` to expand a detail panel showing all decoded data for that message — signal level, noise floor, full libacars tree, and any additional fields not displayed in the main table.
+Click again to collapse.
+The panel is lazy-loaded: content is rendered only on first open.

 ---

 ## Database structure